duracell80/oceaneyes/README.md

 -- You would not believe your eyes if ten million fireflies lit up the world as I fell asleep

 ### Ideas and features
+- Evolve the onboard web server to allow more playback controls and device configuration

 - Automate station selection on a schedule
 - Automate emergency alerts by changing the station to an emergency broadcast and back again
 - Automate the import of favourites from a local database or online community radio browser
 - Export presets in as many formats as possible
+- Syncronize station presets across other software
 - Display now playing data in a Home Automation Dashboard
 - Analyse listening habits and own this data yourself
 - Control volume upon system events such as phone or video calls or when playing videos